MCHSL/extools/README.md

 ## What can I do with it?
 Here are the modules currently available (not counting the core).
 Scroll to the bottom to see install instructions.

+#### Proc hooking
+Not exactly a module, but still useful.
+Hooking allows you to reimplement procs in C++, which usually run much faster, especially if the hooked proc is, for example, just math operations.

 #### Debug server
 Interfaces with debugger frontends, providing various information and managing breakpoints.
 [SpacemanDMM](https://github.com/SpaceManiac/SpacemanDMM) by SpaceManiac enables line-by-line debugging and live viewing of variables.
 More to come.